-Cookie stuffing fraud sounds like stuffing cookie dough with harmful sugar substitutes.
+Cookie stuffing fraud sounds like stuffing cookie dough into shoppers browsers with harmful sugar substitutes.
 Nothing could be further from the truth.
-Also called cookie dropping, this is an illicit process in which affiliate fraudsters use third-party cookies on users' browsers to manipulate the origin of web traffic.
+Also called cookie dropping, this is an illicit process in which affiliate fraudsters use third-party cookies on users' browsers to make affiliate marketing fraud manipulate the origin of web traffic.

 Media Rating Council, a nonprofit organization that manages accreditation for media research and rating purposes, classifies cookie-stuffed traffic as Sophisticated Invalid Traffic (SIVT).
 It is more difficult to detect SIVT, and therefore requires "advanced analytics, multi-point corroboration/coordination, significant human intervention, etc., to analyze and identify."

-Also called inline framing, this is when an HTML page is embedded within another HTML page.
+Also called inline framing, this is when an HTML page is embedded within another existing HTML page.
 It is meant to embed ad placements within a page.
-However, when the code is implemented without careful inspection of parameters, library files, etc., it could be made to automatically drop cookies on the user's system once the affected page is loaded.
+However, when the code is implemented without careful inspection of parameters, library files, etc., it could be made to automatically drop cookies on the other user's computer or system once the affected page is loaded.

 It is paramount that sites should only read their own cookies — ones they created — because cookie contents are such sensitive information.
 Nefarious browser plugins, however, make cookie stuffing possible by enabling the extraction and modification of targeted websites' cookies.
 This would allow fraudsters to force clicks from WordPress sites, disrupting chaos, and causing payment hurdles.